AI for Writing vs Traditional Keyboards: What's Better for You?

 The efficiency boost from AI keyboards tends to increase over time as they learn your patterns.
 After several months of use, AI for writing becomes significantly more efficient as the algorithms better predict your specific communication patterns.

 Let's talk about the elephant in the room - privacy.
-This is probably the biggest concern folks have when considering AI keyboards, and honestly, it's a legitimate worry.
+This has been the biggest concern folks have when considering AI keyboards, though the landscape has changed significantly in 2026.

 AI keyboards need to process what you're typing to provide suggestions.
-This means your text is being analyzed, and in many cases, sent to external servers for processing.
+This means your text is being analyzed, and traditionally, that meant sending it to external servers for processing.
+However, the privacy picture has improved dramatically.
 The privacy policies of different keyboard apps vary widely in how they handle your data.

 Some important questions to consider: Does the keyboard store your typing history?
 Is this data anonymized?
 Who has access to it?
 How long is it kept?
 Different companies have vastly different approaches.
-Some AI keyboards like CleverType emphasize local processing to minimize data transmission, while others rely heavily on cloud processing.
+The good news is that in 2026, most reputable AI keyboards like CleverType now emphasize on-device processing as their default mode.
+This means your keystrokes are analyzed locally on your phone or computer rather than being sent to the cloud, addressing one of the primary privacy concerns that existed in earlier generations of these tools.

 Traditional keyboards, by contrast, are essentially "dumb" input devices.
 They don't analyze or store what you type beyond basic cached text for immediate functions.
 This fundamental difference gives traditional keyboards an inherent privacy advantage.